akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 He raised his hand higher still, standing tall, calling out.

-“Remember whose hall you enter.”
+‘Remember whose hall you enter.‘

 Then the road took her, towards a king who had no idea she was coming.